alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 + Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 + Ensure you are logged into Azure within Powershell using the command: `Connect-AzAccount`.
 This command will give you a URL and a short alphanumeric code.
 You will need to visit that URL in a web browser and enter the code
+  + Pick the Azure account that you are building the environment with when asked to log in
   + NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
   + Run `pwsh { ./Setup_SHM_KeyVault_And_Emergency_Admin.ps1 -shmId <SHM ID> -tenantId <AAD tenant ID> }`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file and `AAD tenant ID` is the `Tenant ID` you copied from the AAD
     + :pencil: Note the bracketing `pwsh { ... }` which runs this command in a new Powershell environment.
 This is necessary in order to prevent conflicts between the `AzureAD` and `Az` Powershell modules.
+    + Pick the Azure account that you are building the environment with when asked to log in
     + **Troubleshooting:** If you get an error like `Could not load file or assembly 'Microsoft.IdentityModel.Clients.ActiveDirectory, Version=3.19.8.16603, Culture=neutral PublicKeyToken=31bf3856ad364e35'.
 Could not find or load a specific file.
 (0x80131621)` then you may need to try again in a fresh Powershell terminal.
 + This will take **a few minutes** to run.